 Possibly the largest collection within the Study Centre is the estimated 4,000 or so drawings for Carriages & Wagons, mainly built at the Litchurch Lane Works by the Midland Railway and its immediate successor, the London Midland & Scottish Railway.

-The task to catalogue these drawings was re-initiated around 2009, and over half have now been listed.
+The task to catalogue these drawings was re-initiated around 2009, and most have now been listed.
 It is slow work, as the older drawings are often very fragile and having been rolled up for many years they do not unroll easily!

 A 400dpi version of this drawing can be downloaded here, but be warned, it is a 13Mb file.

-But simply producing a catalogue is not particularly useful to anyone requiring drawings to aid the restoration of full-size rolling stock or to build a model.
+Simply producing a catalogue is not particularly useful to anyone requiring drawings to aid the restoration of full-size rolling stock or to build a model.
 Two other sources of information are invaluable; these are the Carriage & Wagon Drawing Register and the Lot & Diagram List.
 The following notes explain what information is in each of the three sources, and how they relate to each other.

 Vehicles were also classified by a 'Diagram' number, these being collected together in the Diagram book.
 The 'Diagram' showed a pictorial outline of the vehicle with some key dimensions and occasionally some notes, but this information cannot be relied upon as often variants were built that were allocated to the same diagram but differed from the details given.
 As a consequence, the precise definition of which Lots (or part Lots) were built to which Diagram is not always possible, but the latest information has been combined into the Lot & Diagram List (another spreadsheet) and this will continue to be refined following any future research.